JoshElgar/JoshElgar.github.io/README.md

 # JoshElgar.github.io
-Website
-basic personal website, will be updated in the future
+Basic personal website, will be updated in future.